Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Introduction

 Theorem~\ref{corbasis} asserts that the conclusion of Theorem~\ref{thm1}---that \eqref{mu1GAPrho1} holds with arbitrary accuracy for sufficiently large $\dim\Hilbert_2$---is also true for \emph{every} $\psi$ with $\tr_2 \ket{\psi}\bra{\psi}=\rho_1$ for \emph{most} $b$ (instead of for \emph{every} $b$ for \emph{most} $\psi$).

-Theorems~\ref{thm3} and \ref{thm4} justify the physical conclusion that, if a system (system 1) is weakly coupled to a very large (but finite) second system (the ``heat bath,'' system 2) then, for most wave functions of the composite system with energy in a given narrow energy range $[E,E+\delta E]$, the conditional wave function of the system is approximately GAP-distributed for most orthonormal bases of the heat bath.
+Theorems~\ref{thm3} and \ref{thm4} justify the conclusion that, if a system (system 1) is weakly coupled to a very large (but finite) second system then, for most wave functions of the composite system with energy in a given narrow energy range $[E,E+\delta E]$, the conditional wave function of the system is approximately GAP-distributed for most orthonormal bases of system 2.
 In more detail, let the interaction between the two systems be negligible so that the Hamiltonian can be taken to be \be H=H_1\otimes I_2 + I_1\otimes H_2 \ee (with $I_{1/2}$ the identity operator on $\Hilbert_{1/2}$), and let $\Hilbert_R\subset \Hilbert_1\otimes \Hilbert_2$ be a micro-canonical energy shell of the composite system, i.e., the subspace spanned by the eigenstates of the total energy with eigenvalues in $[E,E+\delta E]$.
 Assume that the eigenvalues of $H_2$ are sufficiently dense and that the dimensions of $\Hilbert_2$ and $\Hilbert_R$ are sufficiently large.
 Then, for most $\psi\in\sphere(\Hilbert_R)$, \be \mu_1^{\psi,b} \approx GAP(\rho_\beta) \ee for most bases $b$ of $\Hilbert_2$; here, $\rho_\beta$ is the canonical density matrix \eqref{rhobeta} and $\beta=\beta(E)$ .